 2. Client shall give their prior consent with respect to the matters in each of the following items:

-(1) Career-tasu shall contact Client using means such as e-mail, postal mail, telephone, and fax;
+(1) Career-tasu may contact Client by means of e-mail, postal mail, telephone, fax, or other manner of communication;

-(2) Career-tasu may use the company name of Client as stated on the Application and Service Agreement Form and the company logo of Client that is publicly posted on CFN (logo data that is designated and provided by Client) on the Career-tasu service website and in marketing operations such as publishing the foregoing in pamphlets for promotional use (provided, however, that this shall not apply in the case where Career-tasu has received a request in writing from Client not to do so);
+(2) Career-tasu may use the company name of Client as stated on the Application and Service Agreement Form and the company logo of Client that is publicly posted on CFN (logo data that is designated and provided by Client) in its marketing operations such as using them on the Career-tasu service website and in pamphlets for promotional use (provided, however, that this shall not apply in the case where Career-tasu has received a request in writing from Client not to do so);

-(3) there may be cases where Career-tasu uses information we determine to be from the use of CFN by Client, such as employment trends of such Client, in a way which does not identify Client for purposes such as improving the quality of CFN; and
+(3) Career-tasu may use information obtained from the Clients’ use of CFN such as employment trends of Clients, in a manner which does not identify any Client, for purposes such as improving the quality of CFN; and

-(4) when providing CFN, there may be cases where Career-tasu subcontracts a part of the services therefor to a third party which has concluded a service agreement with Career-tasu.
+(4) Career-tasu may subcontract a part of the services of providing CFN to a third party under a service agreement between such third party and Career-tasu.

-1. Client may use the services they applied for.
+1. Clients may use the services they have applied for.
 The content of each service shall be as stated in the relevant service proposal document and the Application and Service Agreement Form.

-1. Promptly after the formation of a usage agreement, Career-tasu shall prepare an account with administrator authority on the website for use by Client, and setting instructions including a login ID and password shall be sent from Career-tasu to the person in charge stated on Client’s Application and Service Agreement Form.
+1. When Client uses the CFN services for the first time, promptly after the formation of a usage agreement, Career-tasu shall prepare an account with administrator authority on the website for use by Client, and a login ID and password with setting instructions shall be sent from Career-tasu to the person in charge stated on Client’s Application and Service Agreement Form.

-2. The holder of the account with administrator rights may add or delete account users thereof.
-Due to the need to protect personal information and maintain security, the holder of the account with administrator rights shall bear strict administer obligations regarding the ID and password, and shall not transfer, grant, or disclose, etc. the ID or password to any third party.
-Administration of the account shall be conducted under the full liability of Client, and Career-tasu shall not bear any liability in connection with accidents or the like pertaining thereto.
+2. The holder of the account with administrator authority may add or delete account users thereof.
+Due to the need to protect personal information and maintain security, the holder of the account with administrator authority shall bear strict administer obligations regarding the ID and password, and shall not transfer, lend, disclose, or otherwise allow use of the ID or password to any third party.
+Client shall be solely responsible and liable for the administration of the account, and Career-tasu shall not be responsible or liable for any accident or other damage arising out of or in connection with the administration of such account.

 Client shall not conduct any act prescribed in the following items: